Rutherfurd Stuyvesant: Career

 Stuyvesant was known as a very successful land developer of New York City.

 In 1869, Stuyvesant hired Richard Morris Hunt to build the "first true apartment building in New York", located on the present day site of 142 East 18th Street near Gramercy Park.
 The building was a five story walk up built for middle-class tenants.
+The New-York Tribune wrote "It is an attempt to introduce in this city the style of house-building almost universal in Paris, that of including several distinct suites of rooms under a single roof.
+This is wholly different from the plan of the tenement house."

 Society life

 Stuyvesant was a collector of arms and armor, fine china and paintings.

 His mansion in New York was located at the corner of Second Avenue and 15th Street, near most of the Stuyvesant and Rutherfurd properties.

 He had an estate in the country, known as Tranquility Farms, near Hackettstown, New Jersey that was the original Stuyvesant homestead.
 He enlarged the home which was located on 7,000 acres and included a park stocked with elk, deer, ponds with beavers, and pheasants.
+The estate was completely burned down in 1959.

 He was a member of the Union Club of New York, the Century Club, the City Racquet Club, the New York Yacht Club, the Atlantic Yacht Club and the Seawanhaka Corinthian Yacht Clubs, The Downtown Association, The Columbia College Alumni Association, New-York Historical Society, and the American Geographical Society.
 He was a fellow at the American Museum of Natural History and the National Academy of Design, and a patron and trustee of the Metropolitan Museum of Art.

 Personal life

 In 1863, he was married to Mary Pierrepont (1842–1879), a daughter of Henry Evelyn Pierrepont (1808–1888) and Anna Maria Jay (1819–1902), and a granddaughter of Peter Augustus Jay.
 She, along with a son, died at the Stuyvesant mansion during childbirth in 1879.

-In 1902, he was married to Countess Mathilde Elizabeth Loewenguth de Wassanaer (1877–1948), the daughter of Joseph Loewenguth, at St. George's Chapel on Albemarle Street in London.
-She was the widow of a Dutch Count.
+In 1902, he was married to Countess Mathilde Elizabeth Loewenguth de Wassenaer (1877–1948), the daughter of Joseph Loewenguth, at St. George's Chapel on Albemarle Street in London.
+She was divorced from a Dutch Count.
 Together, they were the parents of: